 There is a dark and desolate asteroid far out in our solar sysem, hiding among a multitude of orbiting frozen rocks, with a large hatch leading inside.
 Waiting patiently in the bowels of this abandoned black planetoid is a discovery with the potential to revolutionize space travel.

 When Al and his intrepid crew received a questionable tip concerning a mineral rich prospect begging to be exploited, they undertook the long trip to investigate.
 Upon arrival they suffer a space explorer’s biggest nightmare.
 Through no fault of their own their ship crashes, stranding them with limited supplies and resources.

 Their first and highest priority is to survive.
 The second priority is to repair their ship well enough to leave and complete the rebuilding at the nearest shipyard.

-Once the crash cripples their ship, the odds are stacked against them, and they will need to utilize every resource to escape – including the treasures contained deep below the hatch.
+The crash cripples their ship, and the odds are stacked against them.
+They will need to utilize every resource to escape – including the treasure contained deep in the asteroid.

 Can they make use of the discovery concealed inside this unremarkable black asteroid?

 Science fiction has been one of my favorite genres since first discovering H.G.
 Wells and Jules Vern in grade school.
 Jonathan Meyer has captured a style reminiscent of those early science fiction writers woven into the modern age.
 Much of what was science fiction over a century ago is now reality but there is still much futuristic technology that an imaginative author can introduce.
 This author has found just such technology.
 Though the idea of miniaturization is not new it has not been a big part of the science fiction I’ve read in my lifetime.
 Artificially intelligent space ships have been around for decades.
 Where some authors give AI a tendency toward darker purposes Meyer does not.
 The independent nature and directed purpose of Vincent presents the Star Ship as a personality with pure and benevolent intentions.